Advanced Virtual Process Design for Overmolding Processes

 Previous studies have proven that a fully molten interface is required to obtain a high interface strength.
 Therefore, the heat balance equation is solved for the LFT and the tape in the overmolding simulation, and the temperature evolution in the interface between LFT and tape is evaluated.

-Temperature distribution tape after overmolding and positions
+Temperature distribution tape after overmolding and positions of local temperature evaluations.

 In the scope of this study, the tool temperature is varied between 80 °C and 150 °C, while three different tape temperatures (23 °C, 150 °C, and 240 °C) are considered.
 Furthermore, the time delay between cavity closing and onset of overmolding is varied between 0.0, 5.0, and 10.0 s.